Discrimination Against the Disabled

 That day with my uncle didn’t turn out to be the fun day we were hoping for.
 We never got past the corner.
 We had to go back to the apartment and think about strategies.
 As the week passed, we learned how difficult it was to get around the city in a wheelchair.
 It was such an ordeal that he only left when he had to go to the doctor which was only a block away.

 Sadly, with the exception of doctor’s visits, my uncle remained apartment-bound until he was admitted to the hospital where he remained until he died four months after he became wheelchair bound.
-His death, of course, had nothing to do with curb ramps, but the quality of the last few months of his life did.
+His death, of course, had nothing to do with curb ramps, but the quality of the last few months of his life before being admitted to the hospital certainly did.

 Being apartment-bound only added to his sense of powerlessness, hopelessness, and despair.
 Ultimately, he became clinically depressed; he even attempted suicide but I caught him just as he was climbing out of his window on the 16th floor and pulled him back into the apartment.